 Touriga National Wine Variety

 is best known as a variety for producing port and port style wines, but it is increasingly used to make table wines.
-In the Douro Valley Touriga Nacional, Touriga Francesa, Tinto Cao
+In Portugal's Douro Valley Touriga Nacional, Touriga Francesa, Tinto Cao

 In Australia the variety that is usually called Touriga is nearly always Touriga Nacional.
 There is another variety named Touriga Francesa, which is grown by Grey Sands Winery in Northern Tasmania's Tamar Valley.